 A valuation of the Scheme is carried out once every three years.
-The most recent Scheme valuation completed was carried out at as 31 December 2018.
-The 2018 valuation revealed a deficit of £50m, based on assets of £1,818m and a funding target of £1,868m, assessed using the following assumption:
+The most recent Scheme valuation completed was carried out at as 31 December 2021.
+The 2021 valuation revealed a surplus of \pounds 560m, based on assets of \pounds 2,720m and a funding target of \pounds 2,160m, assessed using the following assumption:

-- An average discount rate of 3.2% p.a.; - RPI inflation of 3.4% p.a. (and pension increases consistent with this); - Increase in pensionable stipends of 3.4% p.a.; - Mortality in accordance with 95% of the S3NA_VL tables, with allowance for improvements in mortality rates in line with the CMI2018 extended model with a long term annual rate of improvement of 1.5%, a smoothing parameter" of 7 and an initial addition to mortality improvements of 0.5% pa.
+- An average discount rate of 2.7% p.a.; - RPI inflation of 3.6% p.a. (and pension increases consistent with this); - CPIH inflation in line with RPI less 0.8% pre 2030 moving to RPI with no adjustment from 2030 onwards; - Increase in pensionable stipends in line with CIPH; - Mortality in accordance with 90% of the S3NA_VL tables, with allowance for improvements in mortality rates in line with the CMI2020 extended model with a long term annual rate of improvement of 1.5%, a smoothing parameter of 7, an initial addition to mortality improvements of 0.5% pa and an allowance for 2020 data of 0% (ie w2020 = 0%).

-Following the 31 December 2018 valuation, a recovery plan was put in place until 31 December 2022 and the deficit recovery contributions (as a percentage of pensionable stipends) are as set out in the table below.
+Following the 31 December 2018 valuation, a recovery plan was put in place until 31 December 2022 and the deficit recovery contributions (as a percentage of pensionable stipends) were as set out in the table below.
+An interim reduction to deficit contributions to 3.2% of pensionable stipends was made with effect from 1 April 2022.
+Following finalisation of the 31 December 2021 valuation, deficit contributions ceased with effect from 1 January 2023, since the Scheme was in surplus.